Mets get 2 pitchers from Marlins in trade for minor leaguer - NewsBreak

 Miami receives minor league righty Franklin Sanchez and a player to be named or cash.

-The Mets also claimed right-hander William Woods off waivers from NL East rival Atlanta and cut first baseman Dominic Smith and reliever Sean Reid-Foley.
+The Mets also claimed right-hander William Woods off waivers from NL East rival Atlanta.

 The 27-year-old Hernandez went 3-6 with a 6.35 ERA in 20 appearances for the Marlins this year, including 10 starts.
 He gave up 19 home runs in 62 1/3 innings, with 60 strikeouts and 22 walks.